stinger81/Desktop-CLean-Up-Tool/README.md

 # Desktop CLean Up Tool
 Tool Designed to clean up desktop and store it all in a folder

-Designed and tested on windows and WSL
+Designed and tested on windows and WSL*

+*WSL mounts back to main C drive

-Can be should work on standard linux and MacOS however is not tested
+Can be should work on standard linux and MacOS however it is not tested

 When entering directory regardless of OS use "\\\\" to separate

+## Ignoring Specific Directories, Files and Extensions
+* The same principle is used as in .gitignore
+* "/" at the end of a line dictates a directory to ignore
+* "*" at the beginning of a line will dictate a file extension to ignore
+* "insertFileNameHere.FileExtension" will ignore a specific file
+* "#" will suppress a line and it will not be read by the program